 This keeps our process always evolving.
 When we practice through this lens, even playing a cover tune for the thousandth time can be just as fun as the first.

 You are your own best teacher.
-From my experience as a guitar coach for over 20 years, I have come to the conclusion that we are all seeking the same experiences, which are to train and jam, to become competent and reliable musicianers, to have positive musical experiences, to make connections with others, and to share.
-Yet, we do these things in ways which are unique to each of us.
+From my experience as a guitar coach for over 20 years, I have come to the conclusion that we are all seeking the same experiences, which are to train and jam, to become competent and reliable musicianers, to have positive musical experiences, to share connections with others.
+And, we do these things in ways which are unique to each of us.

 Any qualified coach knows that they are only a guide.
 You navigate the actual path.
 Take charge!

 Everyone can become a functional musician because all of us are musicians.
 There are degrees and shades to all experience, yet, all of us can make music.
 Everyone can do it and it is never too late to start.

 Our overall experience as a musician is our core focus.
 It is not just that we are doing things, but we are becoming competent musicianers.